bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Creating Infrastructure
 """""""""""""""""""""""""""""""

 The streaming needs the infrastructure - providers and services.
-Two types of providers are necessary for the demo: Apache Zookeeper and SQL database.
+Two types of providers are necessary for the demonstration task: Apache Zookeeper and SQL database.

 Services of three types are required: T-streams, Apache Zookeeper and SQL-database.